openshift/enhancements/enhancements/ingress/path-rewriting.md

 fixed domain scenario using URLs with a fixed hostname and a variable path: https://example.com/<random-part>/.
 We have been able to implement this single-host option because upstream Ingress controllers support path rewriting.
-For instance with the nginx controller adding the following annotation does the trick:
+For instance with the traefik and nginx controllers adding the following annotations does the trick:

 `traefik.ingress.kubernetes.io/rewrite-target: /`